microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/advanced-remote-ui.md

 With the code above, the `Color` property value will be converted to a `LinearGradientBrush` object in the data context proxy:
 ![WPF types in data context](wpf-types-in-data-context.png "WPF types in data context")

-# Remote UI and threads
+# *Remote UI* and threads

-Async command callbacks (and `INotifyPropertyChanged` callbacks for values updated by the UI through data biding) are raised on random threadpool threads.
+*Async command* callbacks (and `INotifyPropertyChanged` callbacks for values updated by the UI through data biding) are raised on random threadpool threads.
 Callbacks are raised one at a time and won't overlap until the code yields control (using an `await` expression).

 This behavior can be changed by passing a [NonConcurrentSynchronizationContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.threading.nonconcurrentsynchronizationcontext) to the `RemoteUserControl` constructor.
-In that case, the provided synchronization context will be used for all async command and property changed callbacks related to that control.
+In that case, the provided synchronization context will be used for all *async command* and `INotifyPropertyChanged` callbacks related to that control.